open2b/scriggo-site/site/disassembler.md

 3. For a map, the iteration is on the map addressed by `m` and the instruction `Range` stores the key in `k` and the value in `v`.
 4. For a channel, the iteration is on the values received on the channel addressed by `ch` and the instruction `Range` stores the value in `v`.

+If there are no elements to iterate over, it sets the `vm.ok` flag to `false`, otherwise it sets the flag to `true`.

-The instruction that follow `Range` is executed only when there are no more values ​​to iterate over, during the iteration this instruction is skipped.
+The instruction that follow `Range` is executed only when there are no more values to iterate over, during the iteration this instruction is skipped.

 The second and third operands can be the blank identifier.